 - All recommendations from the Quality Assurance Audit have been addressed.

-- All non-academic services have been evaluated and action plans have been implemented for each evaluation.
+- Action plans have been implemented for each evaluation.

 Goal # 7 – Be a leading Canadian post-secondary institution in promoting and practising sustainability in all its endeavours